Baidyanath Temple: Description

 The Matsya Purana called the place Arogya Baidyanathitee.
 This whole area of Deoghar was under the rule of the Kings of Gidhaur who were much attached with this temple.
 Raja Bir Vikram Singh founded this princely state in 1266.
 In 1757 after the Battle of Plassey the officers of the East India Company paid their attention to this temple.
 An English man, Keating was sent to look at the administration of the temple.
 Mr. Keating, the first English collector of Birbhum, took interest in the administration of the temple.
 In 1788, under Mr. Keating's order Mr. Hesilrigg, his assistant, who was probably the first English man to visit the holy city, set out to supervise personally the collection of the pilgrim offerings and dues.
 Later, when Mr. Keating himself visited Babadham, he was convinced and forced to abandon his policy of direct interference.
 He handed over the full control of the temple to the hands of the high priest.

 The Havan Kund temple of Baba dham opens only once a year, there is a special tradition associated with the Navratri festival.

 Pilgrimage

 Millions of pilgrims visit the shrine every year in Shraavana (a mid-summer month of the Hindu calendar) and offer water from the Ganges collected from Ajgaibinath temple in Sultanganj.
 Pilgrims to the temple later visit the Basukinath temple.

+Connectivity

+Rail

+Jasidih Junction, located about 7 km from the temple on the Howrah–Delhi main line, provides the primary rail connectivity and is served by numerous Mail and Express trains, including premium services such as the Vande Bharat Express and the Rajdhani Express.
+Baidyanathdham railway station and Deoghar Junction also serve the area, though train services at these stations are limited.

+Air

+Deoghar Airport, located around 9 km from the temple, operates flights to major metropolitan cities such as Delhi, Mumbai, Bengaluru and Kolkata.